QuentindiMeo/work_repository/README.md

 # work_repository
-Repository where is stored some of my personal work, in or out of school
+In this repository is stored some of my personal work done at school

-You can find in this repo:
+In this repo, you can find:
 - Matchstick (C)
 - 42sh       (C)